peteroupc/peteroupc.github.io/colorgen.md

     - when generating graphics (such as plots and charts).
 - Determining which colors are used, or used by default, in user interface elements or documents.
 - Color pickers, including how to choose colors with them.
-- Specifics on retrieving colors (including pixel and palette colors) from images or screenshots (besides finding dominant colors).
+- Specifics on setting and getting pixel, palette, and other colors in images (including screenshots) with the exception of finding dominant colors.
-- Setting colors (including pixel colors) on images.
 - Colorization of command line outputs, or terminal or shell outputs.
 [ANSI graphic codes](https://peteroupc.github.io/suppcolor.html#Terminal_Graphics) are discussed elsewhere.
 - In general, topics that are specific to a programming language or application programming interface.